 Understanding Your Ultrasound Results

-If you undergo an ultrasound and an ovarian mass is detected, it's important to understand the results and what they mean for your health.
-Ask your doctor to explain the ultrasound findings in detail, including the size, shape, and internal characteristics of the mass.
+If you undergo an ultrasound and an ovarian mass is detected, you'll want to understand the results and what they mean for your health.
+Ask your doctor to explain the ultrasound findings in detail, including the size, shape, and internal characteristics of the mass And it works..

 Don't hesitate to ask questions and seek clarification if anything is unclear.
 Understanding your ultrasound results can help you make informed decisions about your care.